PowerMops/powermops-site/src/routes/pmops/Classes-4.md

 possible regions, only two are of real concern to the programmer, because Mops can take appropriate action for the others.
-If the mouse is clicked in a close box, the window executes whatever action word you have installed in the window\'s CLOSE vector, just as a content region click will execute the window\'s CONTENT vector.
-The Actions: method allows you to customize these two aspects of a window\'s mouse click handling.
+If the mouse is clicked in a close box, the window executes whatever action word you have installed in the window's CLOSE vector, just as a content region click will execute the window's CONTENT vector.
+The Actions: method allows you to customize these two aspects of a window's mouse click handling.
 You might also have to redefine the Grow: method for your windows if they require resizing of controls or other unique behavior;
 Grow: is executed in response to a grow-region click.

-The Key-down handler fetches the value of the key entered from the event record\'s Message field, first checking to see if the Command key was held down simultaneously.
+The Key-down handler fetches the value of the key entered from the event record's Message field, first checking to see if the Command key was held down simultaneously.
 If so, the Menu Manager is called to process a potential key-equivalent menu choice.
 Key equivalents are thus managed automatically by Mops, requiring only that you specify the key